homeflow/homeflowjs-docs/docs/getting-started/redux.md

 ## Actions

-You can dispatch various actions from HomeflowJS by importing them from the relevant file in `homeflowjs/actions` and connecting them to your components.
+You can dispatch various action creators from HomeflowJS by importing them from the relevant file in `homeflowjs/actions` and connecting them to your components.
 For example:

 ```jsx
 import React from 'react';